Mülheim: History

+Mülheim was first mentioned in 1093, associated with the lords of Broich, whose castle still overlooks the city.
+In 1598, the castle and town were occupied by Spanish troops led by Francisco López de Mendoza y Mendoza and again taken by Ambrosia Spínola in October 1605.
+In February 1609, its occupation was handed to the United Provinces of the Netherlands.
+Where it was given back to its lord, Juan Adolfo de Daun.

+In 1614, during the crisis of the Juliers-Cleveris succession, it was occupied again by the Spanish troops led by Ambrosia Spinola.
+He destroyed the city's walls to prevent it from being used as a fortress by the Protestants.

+In 1682, the town was inherited by the Leiningen family.

+It later was annexed by the Duchy of Berg in 1806, which passed it to Prussia in 1814.

 Mülheim was chartered in 1808.
 Between 1878 and 1929, Mülheim absorbed its neighboring towns, including Broich and Heissen.
 Later, during World War II, forced laborers of the 3rd SS construction brigade were dispatched in the town by the Nazis in 1943.

+In 1993, the city was laureate together with Bocholt with the Europe Prize.

 Transport

 The U18 metro line connects the city with Essen.

+The U79 metro line connects the city with Duisburg.

 The nearest airport is Düsseldorf Airport, located 30 km south west of Mülheim.
+Mülheim also shares an Airfield with Essen.

 Politics

 Mayor

 The current mayor of Mülheim is Marc Buchholz of the Christian Democratic Union (CDU) since 2020.
-The most recent mayoral election was held on 13 September 2020, with a runoff held on 27 September, and the results were as follows:
+The most recent mayoral election was held on 14 September 2025, with a runoff held on 28 September.
+Following results are from 2020: